RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 ## State of SNES Emulation
-Every three years **Near** created an excellent article on the current status of Super Nintento Emulation, the last version is from 2019, it covers both bsnes and higen.
+Every three years **Near** created an excellent article on the current status of Super Nintendo Emulation, the last version is from 2019, it covers both bsnes and higen.

 {% include link-to-other-site.html url="https://near.sh/articles/emulation/state-of-emulation-v" description="The latest status of Super Nintendo emulation, including new and upcoming features for bsnes and higen" image="https://near.sh/images/articles/emulation/state-of-emulation-v/bsnes-widescreen.png" title="SNES Emulation Status 2019"  %}